Dennis Coslett

 Dennis Coslett (12 September 1939 – 20 May 2004) was a Welsh nationalist political activist, best known as being a member and self-styled commandant of the paramilitary Free Wales Army (FWA), who became notorious in Wales throughout the 1960s.

 Biography

 Early life

 Born in Carmarthen, Coslett was conscripted at the age of 18.
 He served in the British Army as an infantryman with the Royal Welch Fusiliers and later became a seaman in the Merchant Navy.
 On his return to Wales, Coslett worked as a shot-firer in many of the small private coal mines in west Wales.
 He went on to lose the use of his left eye in an accident underground, and subsequently lost his job.
+Coslett married Avril Webb in 1963, and the couple had a daughter and two sons.